-This important research project is being commissioned by the IFoA’s Actuarial Research Centre (ARC), Pacific Life Re, Partner Re, Swiss Re and Zurich Insurance Group.
+This important research project is being commissioned by the IFoA’s Actuarial Research Centre (ARC), Pacific Life Re, Partner Re, Swiss Re, Legal & General and Zurich Insurance Group.
 Independent academic guidance for this research project is also being provided by Professor Les Mayhew from Cass Business School, City, University of London.

 The last decade has seen significant advances in treatments for Type 2 diabetes.
 Yet, the long-term impact of these advances is not yet fully appreciated.
 Currently available risk estimates are derived from data that is over ten years old.
 The insurance industry underwrites customers with diabetes based on a range of factors, medical expertise and various medical studies.